ONLINE AND IN PERSON COUNSELING

 This approach is not like traditional CBT, which might lead us to disputing the content of the doubts (which could maintain the OCD).
 Rather, it is an approach that sheds light on the reasoning process and uncovers the way OCD has tricked you so you can stopped being tricked.

-Cognitive Behavioral Therapy (CBT)
+Cognitive Behavioral Therapy (CBT) and Unified Protocol (UP)

 Feedback Informed Treatment (FIT)